bingeboy/vim101/basics.md

 #Basic Commands
 ###normal mode movements
-(recommended to not rely on arrow keys by beginners... not always an easy path.
+(recommended to not rely on arrow keys by beginners.

 ```
         k